-Save these dates on your calendar - here is when you can expect Arafat Day and Eid Al Adha 2024 in the UAE!
+Save these dates on your calendar - here are the official dates for Arafat Day and Eid Al Adha 2024 in the UAE!

 26 April 2024

-Following Eid Al Fitr in April, which was also the longest public holiday in the UAE this year, residents can look forward to another long break in June 2024.
+Following Eid Al Fitr in April, which was also the longest public holiday in the UAE this year, residents can look forward to another extended weekend in June 2024.

-The upcoming public holiday will be a combination of both Arafat Day and Eid Al Adha, with the former expected to take place on Sunday, June 16 and followed by Eid right after.
+The upcoming public holiday will be a combination of both Arafat Day and Eid Al Adha, with the former confirmed to take place Saturday, June 15 and followed by the first day of Eid on Sunday June 16.

 SEE ALSO: List of UAE Public Holidays in 2024 - Confirmed and Expected Dates

-Eid Al Adha is likely to happen from Monday June 17 to Wednesday June 19.
-For residents whose weekends are Saturdays and Sundays, that means a five-day weekend, with work resuming on Thursday June 20.
+The UAE government has announced that Eid Al Adha 2024 will be marked with a public holiday for both the public and private sector from Monday June 17 to Tuesday June 18.
+For residents whose weekends are Saturdays and Sundays, that means a four-day weekend, with work resuming on Wednesday June 19.

-However, as both are Islamic holidays and are dependent on the moon sighting, the actual dates will be confirmed by authorities later.
+Islamic holidays are dependent on the moon sighting, with the actual dates confirmed by authorities closer to the occasion.

 What is Arafat Day?